 Domestic abuse can happen in any culture or community.
-Cultural difference can however have an impact on the types of abusive behaviour which are committed.
-Sometimes abusive behaviour is justified by cultural or religious values.
-There are no legitimate reasons for abusive behaviour.
-Below are some examples of commonly practised forms of violence that are frequently committed in the name of so called "honour", religious practice or cultural values.
+Sometimes abusive behaviour is justified by cultural or religious values but there are no legitimate reasons for abusive behaviour.
+Below are some examples of commonly practised forms of violence that are frequently committed in the name of so called 'honour', religious practice or cultural values.